spaceitup/checkout-android/README.rst

 ---------------

 All “direct” payment methods are supported, this includes Credit, Debit cards and Sepa.
-Payments that require “redirects” (external WebView) like Paypal and Sofort are not supported.
+Payments that require “redirects” (ChromeCustomTab) like Paypal and Sofort are only supported if they are redirected using the GET HTTP Method.
 The option “presetFirst” is also supported and provides the option to show a summary page to your users before finalizing the payment.

 Integration Scenario